Isaaker/Isaaker/README.md

-Spanish developer 🇪🇸 and owner of piscinadeentropia.es
+Spanish developer 🇪🇸, CLI user and owner of piscinadeentropia.es

+> Because the ones who are crazy enough to think that they can change the world, are the ones who do. - Steve Jobs

 ## About Me